m-labs/artiq/doc/manual/installing.rst

 Availability of these options depends on the board and their configuration - specific setting may or may not be supported.

-* Setup resolving channels to their names
+* Setup resolving RTIO channels to their names

 This feature allows you to print the channels' respective names alongside with their numbers for RTIO errors.
 To enable it, run the ``artiq_rtiomap`` tool and write its result into the device config at the ``device_map`` key: ::